 Passage leaders are often sophomores and juniors at Wheaton College, many of whom participated in Passage during their freshman year.
 As a former Passage leader, Wright met her best friend, roommate, and fellow RA during Passage.

 Freshmen look up to their Passage leaders, and student mentors learn great leadership skills through guiding book discussions and activities.
-Chiles said, “When we’re doing debriefs or we’re doing discussion about the book that we read, [my Passage leader] does a great job of prodding us but not forcing false answers which is really nice.”
+Chiles said, “When we’re doing debriefs or we’re doing discussion about the book that we read, does a great job of prodding us but not forcing false answers which is really nice.”

 Wallace recalled some advice he gave the freshmen in his cabin that he had learned through the HoneyRock and Wheaton communities: “to be themselves, and God loves them for who they are, and there’s nothing that they can do to change that.
 When you’re coming into a new environment as a freshman into college, you have the ability to create someone new, someone you weren’t in high school.”